GoogleChrome/chromium-dashboard/developer-documentation.md

 HISTORY:-
 * The app used to use a combination of Django plus Webapp2.
 However, now it uses Django plus Flask as mentioned above.
 * The app used to use *DB Client Library* for interacting with Google Cloud DataStore.
-However, now it uses *NDB Client Library*.
+It was later replaced by *NDB Client Library*.
+Now, it uses the *Cloud NDB Library*

 ## Front end